anhcraft/palette/README.md

 **Note: If we don't define the maximum stack size, it defaults to 64**

 There are four methods:
-- `onRendered`: call after the GUI is rendered and to be displayed to player
+- `onRendered`: called after the GUI is rendered and to be displayed to player
-- `onClick`: when the player clicks on a slot (and Palette could not handle the case)
+- `onClick`: when the player clicks on a slot (should be unmodifiable component)
-- `canPut`: check if the item can be put to a specific component
+- `canPut`: checks if the item can be put into a specific component
-- `refreshView`: call whenever Palette handles an interaction
+- `refreshView`: called whenever Palette handles an interaction

 `onClose` is not specified since we want to preserve the default behaviour.